etoshasha/stroll-task-1/README.md

-# Stroll — Task 1: Recreate UI
+# Hi!
+This is the result of the Task 1 for Stroll

 ---